-\begin{proof} \emph{Step 1.} We first show that $\eta:=f+\delta_C$ is a closed, proper and strongly convex function.
+\emph{Step 1.} We first show that $\eta:=f+\delta_C$ is a closed, proper and strongly convex function.
 Clearly, $\eta$ is proper.
-Closedness of $\eta$ is obvious by closedness of $f$, for example using closedness of the sublevel sets \cite[Theorem 2.6]{FOMO}.
-Next, using $\partial\delta_C=N_C$, see \cite[Example 3.5]{FOMO}, and the the sum rule of subdifferential calculus, see \cite[Theorem 3.40]{FOMO}, we have
+Closedness of $\eta$ follows from the closedness of $f$, for example using closedness of the sublevel sets \cite[Theorem 2.6]{FOMO}.
+Next, using $\partial\delta_C=N_C$, see \cite[Example 3.5]{FOMO}, and the sum rule of subdifferential calculus, see \cite[Theorem 3.40]{FOMO}, we have